| Spec | Synology DS225+ | QNAP TS-264 | Synology DS425+ | QNAP TS-464 |

 Ease of Use

 Synology wins clearly.
-DSM 7.3 is the best NAS operating system for non-technical users.
-Initial setup takes under 20 minutes.
-Backup configuration for connected PCs is guided and direct.
-QNAP’s QTS is functional, but every task takes more steps and more decision-making.
+DSM 7.3 is the standard for NAS setup ease.
+Initial configuration takes under 20 minutes.
+PC backup is guided and direct.
+QTS has improved but every task requires more steps and more decision-making.

 Software Ecosystem

 Synology wins.
-Synology Photos, Drive, and Active Backup are genuinely polished, well-maintained apps.
-The DSM Package Center has a curated selection of high-quality apps.
-QNAP’s App Center is larger in raw count but more variable in quality and maintenance frequency.
+Photos, Drive, and Active Backup are polished, actively maintained, and work out of the box.
+QNAP’s App Center has more titles but variable quality and maintenance frequency.

 Docker and Container Performance

 QNAP wins.
-8GB RAM vs 2GB makes a practical difference for running containers.
-QNAP’s Container Station is designed for Docker from the ground up.
-Synology’s Docker support (via the Container Manager package) works, but the hardware constraints of entry-level Synology models limit what you can run alongside it.
+8GB RAM vs 2GB makes a practical difference for container workloads.
+Container Station is purpose-built for Docker and Kubernetes.
+Synology’s Container Manager works, but the hardware ceiling on base models limits concurrent performance.

 Backup Reliability

 Draw.
-Both platforms handle PC backup, Time Machine for macOS, and cloud sync to providers like Backblaze B2.
-Synology Active Backup for Business has no per-device license fees, which is a meaningful cost advantage for multi-PC homes.
-QNAP’s Hybrid Backup Sync covers similar ground and supports more cloud providers.
+Both platforms handle PC backup, Time Machine, and cloud sync to Backblaze B2 and similar providers.
+Active Backup has no per-device fees.
+QNAP’s Hybrid Backup Sync covers more cloud providers out of the box.

 Security and Firmware